Total Loss

 September 19, 2022

-What Should I Do After Having A Car Accident?
+What Should I Do After Having a Car Accident?
 The most important things are to get information from the other driver(s), identify the other vehicle(s), notify the police, and take photographs.
 Get the names, addresses, telephone numbers, driver's license numbers, and insurance information from all the drivers involved in the accident.
 Write down the license…

 Read more →